melismeric/MLF-TechnicalChallenge/README.md

 		else if request == status_change
 			send command to client
 		else if request == status_error
-			send command to client to change the status to error
+			send command to client to change the status to error & client disconnects